Is there any specific information that I need prior to applying for a scholarship?

 Is there a required application form?

 Yes.
-ALL of Four County Community Foundation’s scholarship applications will be available online starting in December until the deadline (midnight, March 1).
+ALL of Four County Community Foundation’s scholarship applications will be available online starting in December until the deadline at midnight, March 1.
 There are no paper application forms for any 4CCF scholarships.
 When you visit our website at 4ccf.org and click on the “scholarships” tab you will have access to the link which will direct you to the online application.

 Where is the list of scholarships and the criteria for each scholarship?

 A short description of each scholarship and its criteria is available once you access the scholarship portal.
-As you move through the application, the program will determine which scholarships you are qualified to complete, and will request all necessary information.
+As you complete the application, the program will determine your eligibility, and will request all necessary information.